Strategic Issues in Employing and Deploying Damages Experts

 Counsel must work closely with the damages expert to develop and present a cohesive and comprehensible damages case, building on the relevant law, facts and expert analysis contained in the expert report.

 To effectively present the damages case and the analysis of the damages experts, it is critical for the lawyers to fully understand the expert’s methodology and analysis.
 This is important both for preparing written submissions and for the hearing, where it is essential in particular for effective cross-examination.
 Although this can at times be difficult, it is often apparent from the party’s memorial when counsel do not fully understand the expert’s analysis.
 This leads to less persuasive submissions and can even result in incorrect descriptions of the expert’s work that undermine the client’s case.
+A lack of clarity by counsel in describing the expert analysis can in turn make it more difficult for the tribunal to understand as well.
 Counsel who truly understand the expert’s methodology and analysis are also better positioned to identify inconsistencies, weaknesses or other concerns in a draft report and can work with the expert to resolve them.

 Many damages issues relate to application of the central principle that the claimant should be restored to the position it would have been in ‘but for’ or without the wrongful actions.
 This general principle that the wrongdoer must make full reparation for the injury caused by the wrongful act – whether that is a breach of contract or a treaty violation – often lies at the heart of many aspects of the damages case.
 However, as always, the devil is in the detail and the precise legal standard that governs the dispute.

 Moreover, damages calculations must anticipate the legal determinations that the tribunal must make on issues of liability and damages to ensure that the damages model is useful in light of the decisions ultimately reached by the tribunal.
-That may require alternative scenarios by the experts if damages calculations are conducted before a finding of the scope of any liability.
-This emphasises the need for clear communication by counsel to experts (and by the tribunal to the parties and their experts) and the need for clear understanding by the experts as to what this means for the purposes of quantifying damages.
+That may require alternative situations by the experts if damages calculations are conducted before a finding of the scope of any liability.
+This emphasises the need for clear communication between counsel and experts (and between the tribunal and the parties, including their counsel and experts) and the need for clear understanding by the experts as to what this means for the purposes of quantifying damages.

-In most cases, it is counsel that instructs the experts in relation to the scope of their expert reports.
 Counsel can also assist the damages experts in helping to ensure that the expert reports are as easy to understand as possible.
 Counsel can provide useful input on drafts to identify passages that may not be readily understood by tribunal members who themselves are typically lawyers without technical backgrounds.
-Counsel also assist in ensuring that the experts have access to the relevant facts, including documents and data, on which to assess damages.
-This is often a collaborative process in which counsel provide the expert with the information they have obtained and the experts identify additional information that is necessary or useful in their assessments.

 Another effective tool for experts to use in their reports is to walk the tribunal through the damages case in a table that sets forth the key steps in the quantification.